StrategEqu/Cat-Grep_Realize/README.md

 💡 [Tap here](https://forms.yandex.ru/cloud/64144c1bc09c020aafe7a4f3/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.